 Perceived Barriers to Action

-Judgment of personal capability to organize and execute a health-promoting behavior.
-Perceived self-efficacy influences perceived barriers to action so higher efficacy results in lowered perceptions of barriers to the performance of the behavior.
+The judgment of personal capability to organize and execute a health-promoting behavior.
+Perceived self-efficacy influences perceived barriers to action, so higher efficacy results in lowered perceptions of barriers to the behavior’s performance.

-Subjective positive or negative feeling that occurs before, during and following behavior based on the stimulus properties of the behavior itself.
+Subjective positive or negative feeling occurs before, during, and following behavior based on the stimulus properties of the behavior itself.

-Activity-related affect influences perceived self-efficacy, which means the more positive the subjective feeling, the greater the feeling of efficacy.
+Activity-related affect influences perceived self-efficacy, which means the more positive the subjective feeling, the greater its efficacy.
 In turn, increased feelings of efficacy can generate a further positive affect.

-Cognition concerning behaviors, beliefs, or attitudes of the others.
-Interpersonal influences include norms (expectations of significant others), social support (instrumental and emotional encouragement) and modeling (vicarious learning through observing others engaged in a particular behavior).
+Cognition concerning behaviors, beliefs, or attitudes of others.
+Interpersonal influences include norms (expectations of significant others), social support (instrumental and emotional encouragement), and modeling (vicarious learning through observing others engaged in a particular behavior).
 Primary sources of interpersonal influences are families, peers, and healthcare providers.

-Personal perceptions and cognitions of any given situation or context that can facilitate or impede behavior.
-Include perceptions of options available, demand characteristics and aesthetic features of the environment in which given health promoting is proposed to take place.
+Personal perceptions and cognitions of any given situation or context can facilitate or impede behavior.
+Include perceptions of options available, demand characteristics, and aesthetic features of the environment in which given health-promoting is proposed to take place.
 Situational influences may have direct or indirect influences on health behavior.